What to Expect in Eating Disorder Treatment

 - Occupational Therapy group is held on Wednesday, and emphasizes engagement and motivation in leisure occupations and hobbies

-- Psychology group is held on Friday, and focuses more generally making connections and helping patients deal with stressors of illness and hospitalization
+- Psychology group is held weekly, and focuses more generally making connections and helping patients deal with stressors of illness and hospitalization

 When medically appropriate, ACUTE offers safe opportunities for patients to engage in activities, including tunnel painting, visits outdoors and low-level activity (i.e. laps around the unit).
 There is a designated “adolescent zone” with age-appropriate activities for young patients, as well as a multi-purpose activity room with a basketball hoop and other wellness equipment available for patient use.